justinnk/csindy-library-evolution/README.md

 ## :bar_chart: Reproduce Results

+These are the steps to reproduce the figures from the paper.
+The steps assume that you are inside the virtual environment created in the installation guide above.
+Running all experiments may take around 35h, depending on your hardware.

 0. Navigate to the source directory: `cd src`
-1. Generate the datasets: `python gen_data.py`.
+1. Generate the datasets: `python experiments/gen_data.py`.
-2. Run the experiments: `python run_experiments.py`.
+2. Run the experiments: `python experiments/run_experiments.py`.
 This will run the experiments one after another and store the data in `src/experiment_results/<method>/<model>/<timestamp>/`.
 The default settings assume a machine with at least 10 cpu cores.
 This can be adjusted for each experiment by changing the `parallel_macroreps` parameter.
 3. Open the file `gen_paper_plots.py` and fill in the correct folder names (timestamps) at the top.
 You can use `ls experiment_results/*/*` in the `src` directory to get a good overview.
 4. Plot the results: `python gen_paper_plots.py`